 The importance of good nutrition for growth and development

-When children are of primary school age, they are developing cognitive, social, emotional and language skills, as well as fine and gross motor skills at a rapid rate.
-During this time, boys and girls will grow an average height of 30cm, and gain 34 kg of weight,1 this is because the body is preparing to transition into pre-pubescents, pubescents and young adults.
-Accordingly, it is important that children receive the right nutrition over this time to fuel their growth and development.
+When children are of primary school age, they are developing cognitive, social, emotional, language skills, and fine and gross motor skills at a rapid rate.
+During this time, boys and girls will grow an average height of almost 12 inches, and gain almost 75 pounds of weight,1 because the body is preparing to transition into pre-pubescents, pubescents, and young adults.
+It is important that children receive proper nutrition over this time to help fuel their growth and development.

 Nutrients that are important for growth and development

-The extended periods of growth and development that are associated with children of primary school and pubescent age, see with it a higher demand for nutrients than adults.1 Calcium, magnesium and protein are considered particularly important for childhood growth and development.
+The extended periods of growth and development that are associated with children of primary school and pubescent age, have a higher demand for nutrients than adults.1 Calcium, magnesium, and protein are can be particularly important for childhood growth and development.

-When we think of structure, strength, teeth and bones, calcium is probably the number one mineral that springs to mind.
-During peak time of physical change, calcium is required to ensure bones mineralize or grow as we would expect them to, and that peak bone density (the optimal thickness and therefore strength of our bones) is achieved.
-This is vital to reduce the risk osteoporosis in the later stages of life.7
+When we think of structure, strength, teeth and bones, calcium is probably the mineral that springs to mind.
+During peak time of physical change, calcium is required to ensure bones mineralize or grow as we would expect them to, and that peak bone density (the optimal thickness and strength of our bones) is achieved.

-Dairy foods are often thought of first when we think of calcium; cheese, milks, and yogurt, but there are other excellent non-dairy based sources of calcium too.
-Poppy and sesame seeds, along with almonds and broccoli are good sources, as are oily fish such as sardines and salmon.
-In small children though, bones in fish may be a choking hazard, please use your discretion.
+Dairy foods are often thought of first when we think of calcium, but there are other excellent non-dairy based sources of calcium too.
+Poppy and sesame seeds, along with almonds and broccoli are among good sources.

-Many of us think about magnesium as being the muscle mineral, however, 50% of the body’s magnesium is found in the bones.5 The role that magnesium plays in the body is varied; being used in over 300 metabolic reactions that help our bodies produce energy from the foods we give it.4 Whilst magnesium is readily available in a lot of foods, many of them are foods which picky eaters may find challenging.
-These include spinach, pumpkin seeds, almonds and avocado.
-Kids Good Stuff may be a useful tool to have in your belt when it comes to picky eaters.
-One serving of Kids Good Stuff offers 15 mg of magnesium, which equates to around a quarter of your child’s daily needs
+Many of us think about magnesium as being the muscle mineral, however, 50% of the body’s magnesium is found in the bones.5 The role that magnesium plays in the body is varied; being used in over 300 metabolic reactions that help our bodies produce energy from the foods we give it.4 While magnesium is readily available in a lot of foods, many of them are foods which picky eaters may find challenging.
+These include spinach, pumpkin seeds, almonds, and avocado.
+Kids Good Stuff by Nuzest could be a useful tool to have in your belt when it comes to picky eaters.
+One serving of Kids Good Stuff offers 15 mg of magnesium, which equates to around a quarter of your child’s daily needs.

 Neither a vitamin nor mineral, protein is a macronutrient.
 Protein is often thought of when we think of body builders or big muscles.
-Due to the role that dietary protein plays in the remodeling and growth of the tissues used in muscles and bones, ensuring adequate dietary protein for children is essential.1 Good sources of dietary protein include; lean meats (beef, chicken, turkey), eggs, quinoa, amaranth and lentils.
+Due to the role that dietary protein plays in the remodeling and growth of the tissues used in muscles and bones, ensuring adequate dietary protein for children can be essential.1 Sources of plant-based dietary protein include quinoa, amaranth, and lentils.

 So, what should we feed our kids?

-- Children and young adults should eat enough nutritious foods to ensure growth and development occur at the correct rate - this of course should be adjusted to meet individual physical activity levels.
+- Children and young adults should eat enough nutritious foods to ensure growth and development can occur—this should be adjusted to meet individual needs and physical activity levels.

-- A nutritious diet should consist of fresh, whole foods with a focus on vegetables, fruits, lean meats, fish and meat alternatives such as eggs and nuts.
-Children should also eat wholegrain cereals, as part of a balance diet, and dairy or dairy alternatives daily.
+- A nutritious diet should mostly consist of fresh, whole foods with a focus on vegetables, fruits, and meat alternatives such as legumes and nuts.
+Children should also incorporate wholegrain cereals, as part of a balanced diet, and dairy-alternatives.

-- Limit of processed, refined, high-sugar foods, and limit artificial flavors and preservatives.
-Water should be the drink of choice, and children should be encouraged to drink water freely; other drinks such as fruit juice should be given sparingly.
+- Limit processed, refined foods, along with artificial flavors and preservatives.
+Water should be the drink of choice most of the time, and children can be encouraged to drink water freely.

 - Smith, J., Holmes, M., and McAllister, M. (2015) Nutritional Considerations for performance in young athletes.
 Journal of Sports Medicine, 2015, 1-13